Skip to main content

 1. Reads MAX(pk) from deployment_changes to establish the cursor.

-2. Paginates through all rows in deployment_topology, sentinels, and cilium_network_policies for the region.
+2. Paginates through all rows in deployment_topology for the region.

 3. Streams every resource as a DeploymentChangeEvent with the version set to the max cursor.